Inclusive assessment

-In July–September 2025, TeachingEnglish has been focusing on the theme of Assessing learning.
-In this last event of the series, we are looking at making assessment more inclusive.
+In this last event of our assessing learning series, we look at making assessment more inclusive.
 Find out what inclusive assessment means and how to design fair and unbiased assessments.
-You will also learn how to make traditional testing more creative and closer to real-life tasks.
-The final session is a teachers share session, where we have invited three teachers from around the world to share their top tips for inclusive assessment.
-Register now and join us to make sure all learners are supported and motivated by your assessment design!
+Learn how to make traditional testing more creative and closer to real-life tasks.
+Finally watch our teachers share session, where three teachers from around the world share their top tips for inclusive assessment.
+Watch the recordings to make sure all learners are supported and motivated by your assessment design!
+The live event took place on 12 September 2025.

 About the sessions